aws-solutions-library-samples/guidance-for-automating-amazon-vpc-routing-in-a-global-cloud-wan-deployment/README.md

 This sample project is meant to be deployed to a single account and multiple regions.
 By default, AWS regions us-east-1, us-west-2 and ap-southeast-1 are in use.

-1. Download the code and cd sample-ipam-cf directory.
+1. Download the code and navigate to the correct directory.

 ```bash
 git clone https://github.com/aws-solutions-library-samples/guidance-for-end-to-end-fully-automated-global-network-on-aws.git && cd guidance-for-end-to-end-fully-automated-global-network-on-aws